maireadwhite/The-Real-Womens-Club/README.md

 17/05/22 Navigation set up but somehow lost my menu color 18/5/22 unable to move submit botton to center/bottom.
 README file was openening in browser as I had changed the name of the index file to home.html, so i have changed it back agian.
+23/05/22 I could not get social media icons to show on footer.
+Realised I had downloaded version 5, but using version 6 icons

 ## Things I tried out.